The Scleroderma Foundation: The National Resource for People with Scleroderma

 - Staff a toll-free helpline providing information and referrals to callers

 - Publish a quarterly magazine called "Scleroderma Voice"

 - Offer a variety of brochures, booklets and newsletters, along with our informative website

 Additionally, the Foundation hosts an annual National Patient Education Conference.
 The conference offers various educational and networking opportunities for people living with scleroderma, their caregivers, family members and friends.
 Workshops, panel discussions and other educational sessions are led by the leading scleroderma researchers and healthcare professionals.

-As part of our education mission, we not only perform all the functions mentioned above, we also work with our Medical Advisory Board of internationally known scleroderma experts.
+As part of our education mission, we not only perform all the functions mentioned above, we also work with our Medical and Scientific Advisory Board of internationally known scleroderma experts.